 Should you decide to visit your twin parish, handouts on traveling, the language, the customs and much more can be provided to you.
-See the other links on this website under "Twinning" or under "Resources".
-Also, Executive Director Theresa Patterson will travel to Haiti with you on your first visit.
+See the other links on this website under “Twinning” or under “Resources”.
+Also, Executive Director Theresa Patterson can travel with you to Haiti on your first visit.
+Frances Sosadeeter may be able to travel with you on your first trip to Latin America.
 Travel can be facilitated by the Program, including advice about accommodations, transportation and interpreters.

 In Haiti, the Program manages “Matthew 25 House,” a hospitality house in Port-au-Prince where missioners with the Program often stay before, after, and during their visit to their sister parish.